 - What other drugs will affect diazepam rectal (Diastat)?

 What should I discuss with my healthcare provider before using diazepam rectal (Diastat)?

 You should not receive this medication if you are allergic to diazepam (Valium), or if you have untreated or uncontrolled narrow-angle glaucoma.

-To make sure you can safely use diazepam rectal, tell your doctor if you have any of these other conditions:
+To make sure diazepam is safe for you, tell your doctor if you have:

-- asthma, pneumonia, emphysema, bronchitis, chronic obstructive pulmonary disorder (COPD), or other breathing problems;
+- asthma, pneumonia, emphysema, bronchitis, chronic obstructive pulmonary disease (COPD), or other breathing disorder;

 - liver or kidney disease;